Texas Municipal League Municipal Excellence Awards

 This awards program seeks out the best of these programs to honor.
 It is through the recognition of the best of the best that all Texas cities share and learn from these achievements.

 The competition is divided into two population categories to allow cities to compete with other cities of comparable size.
-The population categories are: cities less than 25,000 population and cities over 25,000.
+The population categories are: cities under 25,000 population and cities over 25,000 population.